stragu/metametadata/dosomething.md

 <p class="lead">Want to do something about it?</p>

-There's heaps you can do, even if you're not super tech savvy.
+There's heaps you can still do about the law!

 ### Digital activism